 ]]>

-http://frontlinegeorgia.ge/en/?feed=rss2&p=637 0
+https://frontlinegeorgia.ge/en/?feed=rss2&p=637 0

-Documentaries at Frontline Georgia – “Casablanca Calling” (2014) http://frontlinegeorgia.ge/en/?p=632 http://frontlinegeorgia.ge/en/?p=632#comments Tue, 28 Apr 2015 11:35:48 +0000 http://frontlinegeorgia.ge/en/?p=632 Read more →]]> On Aprli 30, Frontline Georgia Club invites you to the screening of 2014 documentary “Casablanca Calling”.
+Documentaries at Frontline Georgia – “Casablanca Calling” (2014) https://frontlinegeorgia.ge/en/?p=632 https://frontlinegeorgia.ge/en/?p=632#comments Tue, 28 Apr 2015 11:35:48 +0000 http://frontlinegeorgia.ge/en/?p=632 Read more →]]> On Aprli 30, Frontline Georgia Club invites you to the screening of 2014 documentary “Casablanca Calling”.

 In Morocco, the world’s first female Muslim leaders are setting out to change their country: empowering women through the teachings of Islam and challenging the attitudes which breed extremism.
 Casablanca Calling takes us into the heart of this quiet social revolution through the lives of the women at its forefront.